Helping Your Students Regulate Their Emotions

 As critical as these skills are for students, we recognize that as teachers you have a lot on your plate and quite a bit to juggle already.
 We encourage you to reach out to the School Psychologist and enlist his or her help, especially if you have a student who will need the additional support or would benefit from leaving the room to cool off.

 We hope that this and the other Executive Functioning information throughout this past month has been helpful.
 We love our teachers and want to support you in the best possible ways.
-If you have questions, please reach out and let us know!
-You can join our Facebook Page and connect with us and other teachers here.

 Keep up the great work!
 If you are already looking for additional resources and reading blogs, you are on the right path.